 I’d previously written about an exercise stress test that I underwent that was conducted with a consultant that specialised in endocrinology and cardiology.
 That test led to them recommending I went keto.
-This postural tachycardia syndrome (PoTS) test was similar to that, but also different, keep reading to find out how it differenced.
+This postural tachycardia syndrome (PoTS) test was similar to that, but also different.
+Keep reading to find out how it differed.

 What Is Postural Tachycardia Syndrome (PoTS)?

 Simply put, PoTS is a heart condition whereby you have an abnormal increase in heart rate that occurs after sitting up or standing.
-Symptoms of which are typically dizziness and fainting.
-When you stand up gravity pulls your blood downwards, which your automatic nervous system compensates for by narrowing blood vessels and slightly increasing your heartbeat.
-However, if your automatic nervous system fails to do both of these then there’s a drop in the blood supply to the brain and heart causing the heart to race.
+Symptoms of this are typically dizziness and fainting.
+When you stand up, gravity pulls your blood downwards, which your automatic nervous system compensates for by narrowing blood vessels and slightly increasing your heartbeat.
+However, if your automatic nervous system fails to do both of these, then there’s a drop in the blood supply to the brain and heart, causing the heart to race.

 After that was all done, I had to pedal and keep my speed between 55-65.
-However, when I reached 58 the machine started rocking backwards and forwards.
-It appears how the bike had to be set to accommodate my height caused this issue, the rocking and squeaking.
+However, when I reached 58, the machine started rocking backwards and forwards.
+It appears that the bike had to be set to accommodate my height, causing this issue, the rocking and squeaking.
 The issue was extremely annoying, so to avoid it I tried to keep it between 55-57.

 Another issue was due to having fairly big feet, it seems.
 All the pressure of pedalling was focused on the front part of my foot.
 It was like running in Stilettos.
 This put extra strain on my tendons just above my ankle and caused my thigh muscles to get tired quicker than usual.